Overview: What are we talking about?

 If you don't have a MerchantCenter account, now's your chance to sign up.
 There's a lot of useful account info here like transaction reports, on-demand statements, equipment, and documentation.

 - Once logged into the MerchantCenter, select My Account from the top menu bar:

 and right at the top of the page, you'll see your PCI status:

-3. Copy your Merchant ID as you will need that in a bit (it's blacked out here, but will be visible when you log in) and click the circled "Learn how to get compliant" link to take you to the CardConnect/Trustwave Portal, or you can get there directly via https://pci.trustwave.com/cardconnect:
+- Copy your Merchant ID as you will need that in a bit, and click the circled "Learn how to get compliant" link to take you to the CardConnect/Trustwave Portal, or you can get there directly via https://pci.trustwave.com/cardconnect.

-13. At this point you'll need to enter a Product or Vendor.
-Type in CardConnect and choose the first option from the drop down.
+- At this point you'll need to enter a Product or Vendor.
+Type in "CardConnect" under Product or Vendor and choose the second option from the drop down.
 And then choose the most recent Version of the software.
 Click Save.

 And we will choose E-Commerce Web Site:

-16. Now the questionnaire begins (and you thought you must be just about done!).
-Don't worry, most of these answers are common sense and go pretty quickly:
+Now the questionnaire begins (and you thought you must be just about done!).
+Don't worry, most of these answers are common sense and go pretty quickly

 Internet and Network Security